zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-production-testing-overview.md

 <a name="introduction"></a>
 ## Introduction

 This document describes the various components of testing an extension in production, including status codes and testing procedures.

 For information about regular testing and debugging, see [portalfx-test.md](portalfx-test.md) and [top-extensions-debugging.md](top-extensions-debugging.md).

+For more information about testing extensions in the hosting service, see  [portalfx-extensions-hosting-service-scenarios.md#sideloading](portalfx-extensions-hosting-service-scenarios.md#sideloading).

+For information about debugging switches or feature flags that are used in hosting, see  [top-extensions-flags.md](top-extensions-flags.md).

+For more information about alternatives to the local host environment, see [portalfx-extensions-custom-deployment.md](portalfx-extensions-custom-deployment.md).

 <a name="registering-extensions-with-the-registertestextension-api"></a>
 ## Registering extensions with the registerTestExtension API

 The developer may want to programmatically register a deployed extension with JavaScript and then reload the Portal.
-This step is optional if they use a [query string](portalfx-extensions-production-testing-glossary.md) method to load the extension into the browser from the localhost.
+This step is optional if they use a [query string](portalfx-extensions-glossary-production-testing.md) method to load the extension into the browser from the localhost.
 Using the  `registerTestExtension` API for programmatic changes allows the developer to register a custom extension from `localhost`, or register a custom extension from a custom environment.
 To load an extension from the test environment or an unregistered source, extension developers can leverage the following approach.

  <!-- TODO: Determine whether the registerTestExtension API can be used with the hosting service or if the hosting service only allows query strings.
 If the registerTestExtension API allows use of a hosting service, find the example code so that the following sentence can be  re-included into the document:
   or load an extension from a custom environment using a hosting service.